yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/example_react.md

 ## How to Run the Example

-1.  **Prerequisites**: Ensure you have Trinity installed, along with the dependencies for this example (e.g., `agentscope`).
+1.  **Prerequisites**: Ensure you have Trinity installed, along with the dependencies for this example (e.g., `AgentScope`).
 Please refer to [Agentscope Github link](https://github.com/agentscope-ai/agentscope/tree/v0).

 > **NOTE**: This example requires AgentScope from either:
 >  - Commit: `ad13ed5dacecb79d20abf626769f8c7d7a7d2afb`